XAP-Software/XAP-Software.github.io/_posts/2022-04-23-creating_site_config.md

 author: Kobenko Vladislav
 ---

-In case you need to create web site configuration model, which means, that you can only create one instance of this class.
+This article describes how to create a class with a single instance.
+For example, In case you want to create web site configuration model, that would hold application-wide customization like URL or logo.

 ## How to create SingletoneModel?

-First of all you need to download `django-solo` package:
+We will use `django-solo` package.
+First download it:

 ```
     pip3 install django-solo